bloominstituteoftechnology/node-db4-project/README_mine.md

 field: quantity, integer, not nullable
 18.)
 Ran 'knex seed:make 002-ingredients' and added seed data to the function 19.)
 Ran 'knex seed:make 003-recipes_ingredients and added seed data for the intermediary (joining)(third) table 20.)
 ADD THE SEEDS!
-Now that we have TRIPLE CHECKED the seed files, the command 'knex seed:run' 21.)
+Now that we have TRIPLE CHECKED the seed files, run the command 'knex seed:run' 21.)
 There's now data in the database, now it's time to made a model and build a router to GET PUT DELETE and POST!

 22.)
 Created a recipes folder to hold the recipes-router.js and recipes-model.js 23.)
 Created the model structure and added find function to the model, exported 24.)
-Created the router structure, imported into the server, and added the GET end point
+Created the router structure, imported into the server, and added the GET end point 25.)
+Added findById, findShoppingList, and made the GET end points to GET by id and GET shopping list by recipe 26.)